1. I have never participated in an organized race event before. Can I really train to run or walk my first half marathon?

 4. How long is the training program and when and where do they meet?

-The spring full and half marathon groups begin Saturday, January 12, 2019.
+The Fall full and half marathon groups begin Saturday, September 21, 2019.
 The marathon group with start their workout at 6:30 am and the half marathon will start at 7:00 am at various locations including Fleet Feet Brentwood, Fleet Feet Green Hills, Cool Springs, Nissan Stadium and parts of the race course.
 The Hendersonville program will be meeting the Nashville program on the weeks we run the race course, and otherwise, will meet and run from the Fleet Feet Hendersonville store.

 5. What is the mileage for the first week's run?